 The Flash, aka Barry Allen, started out his superhero career as a chemist in a police crime lab in Keystone City.
 However, due to poor chemical safety procedures, he was caught in the lab during a lightning storm.

-The Flash’s chemistry knowledge comes in handy, as in the comics he’s done things like build batteries or diffuse explosives.
+The Flash’s chemistry knowledge comes in handy, as in the comics he’s done things like build batteries or defuse explosives.
 Which just goes to show you, lots of the sciences can take you places, but chemistry can take you there faster.